 If your pet needs special intensive care like oxygen we have it available

-Our technicians are experts at caring for sick pets that need intravenous fluids, medications, and good old fashioned nursing care.
+Our technicians are experts at caring for sick pets that need intravenous fluids, medications, and good “old fashioned” TLC and nursing care.
 If your pet is hospitalized you are welcome to visit any time there is a doctor in the hospital and the nursing staff is not busy with an emergency.
 You are part of our “pet health team”, and the more you work with us the better your pet’s outcome in most cases.

 This dog is getting an intravenous (IV) catheter

 We have the latest equipment, and it lets us run the following diagnostic tests, either in house or to our reference lab: